aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/securing-and-signing/sign-pdf-file/_index.md

 - signatureAppearance
 - fileNameResult

-This code snippet utilizes the AsposePDFforNode.cjs module in a Node.js environment to digitally sign a PDF file using the PKCS7 signature.
+This code snippet utilizes the AsposePDFforNode.js module in a Node.js environment to digitally sign a PDF file using the PKCS7 signature.

 **CommonJS:**

-1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
+1. Call `require` and import `asposepdfnodejs` module as `AsposePdf` variable.
 1. Specify the name of the PDF file to be signed, the PKCS7 key file, and the signature appearance image file.
 The certificate and image can be placed anywhere on your file system from where you upload them for PDF signing.
 1. Call `AsposePdf` as Promise and perform the operation for signing file.
 Receive the object if successful.
 1. Call the [AsposePdfSignPKCS7](https://reference.aspose.com/pdf/nodejs-cpp/security/asposepdfsignpkcs7/) function.